nailed-barnacle/A85-Allman/README.md

 with thanks to Herb Johnson

 1) used as per the original A85.DOC it operates unchanged
-2) used with the parameter -o it assembles only the Cisc-8 instructions, other 8085 instructions are opcode errors
+2) used with the parameter -c it assembles only the Cisc-8 instructions, other 8085 instructions are opcode errors

 Note: I have made significant style changes to the code but not altered